FrancescaGriffin/news/README.md

 [Hosted Version](https://firstnews.herokuapp.com/api)

-If you would like to view the Front End to this project created with React, the link links below will take you to the repository and the hosted version.
+If you would like to view the Front End to this project created with React, the links below will take you to the repository and the hosted version.

 [Front-End Repository](https://github.com/FrancescaGriffin/nc-news)